Aliceville, Alabama: History

 In 1902 the settlement that would become Aliceville was founded with the opening of a single store.
-The city was named in honor of the wife of John T. Cochrane, founder of the Alabama, Tennessee and Northern Railroad and moving force behind the construction of the short line from Carrollton, Alabama to Aliceville.
+The city was named in honor of Alice Dearing Cochrane (1876-1922), the wife of John T. Cochrane, founder of the Alabama, Tennessee and Northern Railroad and moving force behind the construction of the short line from Carrollton, Alabama to Aliceville.

 Within two years of the completion of the short line, Aliceville had grown to what the Montgomery Advertiser called in 1905 "a town of considerable pretensions.
 There are about a dozen stores, a bank, public buildings and numerous enterprises."

-In 1907 an election was scheduled to allow the citizens of Aliceville to decide whether their community should be incorporated.
-Incorporation was approved by the voters, and on March 19, 1907, a municipal election was held to choose municipal officers, including a mayor and five aldermen: T.H.
+In 1907, an election was scheduled to allow the citizens of Aliceville to decide whether their community should be incorporated.
+Incorporation was approved by the voters.
+In March 1907, a municipal election was held to choose municipal officers, including a mayor and five aldermen: T.H.
 Sommerville, J.M.
 Summerville, A. Hood, J.D.
 Sanders, W.E.
 Stringfellow, and J.B.
 Cunningham, respectively.

 In August 1907 a black man named Gibson was lynched in Aliceville, which caused civil disturbances in the community.
 Rumors swirled that "the negroes were arming themselves," and a group of blacks on horseback were fired on in the street.
 Gibson's father was subsequently "ordered to leave the county on account of some impertient (sic) talk."

-By March 1908, municipal officials had decreed that all streets should have ten-foot sidewalks built on both sides.
+In March 1908, municipal officials decreed that all streets should have ten-foot sidewalks built on both sides.
 Property owners were to be responsible for building the sidewalks in front of their parcels.
 This work, along with the paving of the streets, was largely completed by June 1910 and the city began considering the installation of water and electricity.

 Camp Aliceville

-During World War II, a Prisoner-of-war camp was set up in Aliceville to hold 6,000 German prisoners, most from the Afrika Korps, although the population of the camp rarely exceeded 3,500.
+During World War II, a Prisoner-of-war camp was set up in Aliceville to hold 6,000 German prisoners, most from the Afrika Korps.
+The population of the camp rarely exceeded 3,500.
 The camp operated between June 2, 1943 and September 30, 1945.
 Prisoners were brought to the camp via the St. Louis – San Francisco Railway.

 The only remaining trace of the camp is an old stone chimney.
-However, there is a German POW collection at the Aliceville Museum and Cultural Arts Center which retains documentation from the camp including maps, photographs, camp publications, letters, and artwork.
+There is a German POW collection at the Aliceville Museum and Cultural Arts Center which retains documentation from the camp including maps, photographs, camp publications, letters, and artwork.